alextorsar/React_UI/README.md

 ## Installation
 Before isntalling this client you must have installed the server: https://github.com/alextorsar/API-Users

 In order to use de UI go to 00-UI-SD directory.
-Then execute .\createImageAndContainer.bat to create the docker image and run a container with that image, whose name is 'front'.
+Then execute:

+- npm install
+- npm run dev

 After that you will be able to access the website through the url: http://localhost:5173